hbctraining/Intro-to-ChIPseq/lessons/10_data_visualization.md

 ## Profile plots and heatmaps

-Once you have bigWig files you can use them to get a global look at enrichment patterns in your data at specified regions.
+Because many cis-regulatory elements are close to TSSs of their targets, a common visualization technique is to use bigWig files to obtain a global evaluation of enrichment around the TSS.
 In our example, we will assess enrichment around the TSS and plot this separately for the Nanog and Pou5f1 samples (two replicates in each plot).

 Rather than looking at the TSS for all known genes, we will only look be looking at genes on chromosome 12 in the interest of time.
 Copy over the BED file which contains the coordinates for all genes on chromosome 12 to the visualization folder.